-As an umbrella for all other physical exercises, when we aim to develop a horse’s topline (or any physical aspect of a horse) we must prioritize bio-mechanical correctness.
-To break this down, we need to ensure that our main focus throughout our ride is centered on optimizing the horse’s movement.
+As an umbrella for all other physical exercises, to develop a horse’s topline we must prioritize bio-mechanical correctness.
+This means optimizing the horse’s movement.
 It starts with the walk.
 Ensure that with every step the horse reaches deeply underneath himself, moves forward, and carries himself in the gait with suppleness.
-Basically, ensure that with every step, the horse is moving as athletically as he can.
+Basically, ensure that with every step, the horse is moving as well as he can.

-In optimizing a horse’s movement step by step, it’s helpful to remember that each horse has individual physical potential that affects muscular and athletic development.
-Have you ever noticed that quarter horses bulk up quite a bit more from work that does little to add substance to a Hanoverian?
+In improving a horse’s movement step by step, it’s helpful to remember that each horse has unique potential for muscular development.
+Have you ever noticed that a quarter horse bulks up from work that does little to add muscle to a Hanoverian?
 These horses are built differently.
-A Hanoverian has a balance, skeletal, and connective tissue structure that allows him longer gaits with more suspension.
-With this, these horses can look gangly and narrow until they really start pushing the limits of their genetic bio-mechanics.
+A Hanoverian has bone and musculature that allows him longer gaits with more suspension.
+With this, the Hanoverian can look gangly and narrow until he really starts pushing his bio-mechanics.

-Moral of the story- shoot for the most correct, straight, and reaching movement that a horse can give each step of the way.
+Moral of the story- shoot for the most correct, straight, and reaching movement that a horse can give with each step.

-One of my favorite things to work on under saddle is the stretchy gaits!
-This exercise involves pushing a horse forward into a steady hand and allowing him to chew the reins down and out so that he moves with a low set, elongated frame.
+This exercise involves pushing a horse forward into a steady hand and allowing him to chew the reins down and out.
+He should move with a low set, elongated frame.
 The stretchy gaits work a different set of muscles over the neck, back, and hind end.
 They encourage the horse to relax into the gait and reach further into each step.